-Division 18 is entirely volunteer-driven.
-If you are interested in becoming part of the Division leadership team, we offer participation in advocacy, governance/policy activities of the division, continuing education, convention program, membership, newsletter, section affairs and student affairs.
+Div.
+18 is entirely volunteer-driven.
+If you are interested in becoming part of the division leadership team, we offer participation in advocacy, governance/policy activities of the division, continuing education, convention program, membership, newsletter, section affairs and student affairs.

 Public service psychologists are practitioners, researchers, university professors, legislators, program developers, clinical coordinators, managers, administrators and more.
 Their clients include consumers of mental health services, managers, administrators, policy makers, elected officials, and the public.
 They work in a variety of settings, including state hospitals, community mental health systems, VA medical centers, criminal justice systems, police and public safety settings, state legislatures and in academic institutions.
 In general, the services they provide are as varied as the persons they serve and the places they work.

-Members of Division 18 are encouraged to join the specialty section that most reflects their interests.
-A Chair, who is also a member of the Division 18 Board of Directors, heads each section.
-Division 18 has six specialty sections.
+Members of Div.
+18 are encouraged to join the specialty section that most reflects their interests.
+A chair, who is also a member of the Div.
+18 Board of Directors, heads each section.
+Div.
+18 has seven specialty sections.